Spin-adapted neural network backflow for symmetry-preserving simulations of strongly correlated electrons: Results

-For all the calculations in this work, we use the simplest spin coupling path, see inset in Fig. \ref{fig: CP}a, where the first $(N/2+S)$ electrons raises the total spin while the rest lowers it.
-A quantitative relation between the accuracy and the number of terms $R$ is shown by the red line in Fig. \ref{fig: CP}a, taking the singlet of a system with $N=50$ electrons as an example, in comparison with the results without the $S_z$-projection.
-It is clear that with the $S_z$-projection in \eqref{eq: loss-CP-main}, the error of the CP decomposition decays much faster than the original case, sufficiently reducing the required terms to reach a critical accuracy.
-In addition, compared to the exact analytical decomposition\cite{li2025spin}, where the coefficients are complex numbers, our approximate decomposition requires much less terms, see Fig. \ref{fig: CP}b, and uses only real numbers.
-This significantly reduces the computational cost in the evaluation of wavefunction amplitudes for large systems.
+A quantitative relation between the accuracy and the number of terms $R$ is shown by the red line in Fig. \ref{fig: CP}a, taking the simplest singlet spin function with $N=50$ as an example.
+It is clear that with the $S_z$-projection in \eqref{eq: loss-CP-main}, the error of the CP decomposition decays significantly faster than the unprojected case, sufficiently reducing the required terms to reach a critical accuracy.
+In addition, compared to the exact analytic decomposition\cite{li2025spin}, where the coefficients are complex numbers, our approximate decomposition requires substantially less terms, see Fig. \ref{fig: CP}b, and uses only real numbers.
+This significantly reduces the computational cost in the evaluation of SA-NNBF wavefunction amplitudes for large systems.
+All calculations in this work use compressed spin functions with the number of terms and final losses reported in Table \ref{tab: molecules}.